 See also "Prophylactic HPV Vaccines: Current Knowledge of Impact on Gynecologic Premalignancies" by Diane Harper, which points out

 "While Pap testing is effective, there still remain five specific challenges.
 First, screening must be done repeatedly over most of the woman's lifetime.
 Second, false negatives can occur; 30% of women developing cervical cancer having had a history of normal cytology screens (Sawaya and Grimes, 1999).
 Third, abnormal cytology causes much anxiety for many women (Rogstad, 2002).
 Fourth, for those women whose screening leads to a diagnosis of CIN 2/3, treatment with loop electrosurgical excision procedure (LEEP) can lead to an increased risk in subsequent pregnancies of preterm delivery, low birthweight infants, premature rupture of membranes, and operative delivery at a rate of 70-300% increase (Arbyn et al., 2008).
 Lastly, there is no lifetime protection from future HPV infections from her natural infection, leaving a woman at a 3-12 fold increased risk of other anogenital cancers about 10 years later (Edgren and Sparen, 2007)."(Note: that paper also contains a much lower estimate of what portion of HPV-caused cancers are noncervical (12% vs. 55%).
 The difference may be explained in part by our greater knowledge since then of the role of HPV in throat cancer.)

-Three different studies have checked Gardasil's protection at six, eight, and nine years, respectively; each study found Gardasil was still protecting.
+Four studies have checked Gardasil's protection at six, eight, nine, ten, and 10 - 12 years, respectively; each study found Gardasil was still protecting.